objcio/articles/2015-02-09-photoskit.md

 `PHObjectChangeDetails` provides a reference to an updated photo entity object as well as boolean flags telling you whether the object's image data was changed and whether the object was deleted.

 `PHFetchResultChangeDetails` encapsulates information about changes to a `PHFetchResult` that you have previously received after a fetch.
-Its properties map well to updating such UI as a collection view or a table view. *Note that to update `UITableView`/`UICollectionView` correctly you **must** process the changes in the correct order: **RICE** – **r**emovedIndexes, **i**nsertedIndexes, **c**hangedIndexes, **e**numerateMovesWithBlock (if `hasMoves` is true).* Furthermore, the `hasIncrementalChanges` property of the change details can be set to `false`, meaning that the old fetch result should just be replaced by the change value as a whole.
+Its properties map well to updating such UI as a collection view or a table view.
+Note that to update `UITableView`/`UICollectionView` correctly you must process the changes in the correct order: **RICE** – **r**emovedIndexes, **i**nsertedIndexes, **c**hangedIndexes, **e**numerateMovesWithBlock (if `hasMoves` is true).
+Furthermore, the `hasIncrementalChanges` property of the change details can be set to `false`, meaning that the old fetch result should just be replaced by the change value as a whole.
 You should call `reloadData` on your `UITableView`/`UICollectionView` in such cases.

-**NB.** There is no need to make change processing centralized.
+There is no need to make change processing centralized.
 If there are multiple components of your application that deal with photo entities, then each of them could have have its own `PHPhotoLibraryChangeObserver`.
 The components can then query the `PHChange` objects on their own to find out if (and how) they need to update their own state.

 #Wind of Change
 Now that we know how to observe changes made by the user and other applications, we should try making our own!

 ###Changing Existing Objects
 Performing changes on the photo library using PhotosKit boils down to creating a change request object linked to one of the assets or asset collections and setting relevant properties on the request object or calling appropriate methods describing the changes you want to commit.
-This has to happen within a block submitted to the shared `PHPhotoLibrary` via the `performChanges(...)` method. *NB.
-You should be prepared to handle failure in the completion block passed to the `performChanges` method.* This approach provides safety and relative ease of use while working with state that can be changed by multiple actors - your application, the user, other applications and photo extensions.
+This has to happen within a block submitted to the shared `PHPhotoLibrary` via the `performChanges(...)` method.
+NB.
+You should be prepared to handle failure in the completion block passed to the `performChanges` method.
+This approach provides safety and relative ease of use while working with state that can be changed by multiple actors - your application, the user, other applications and photo extensions.

 To modify assets, create a [`PHAssetChangeRequest`](https://developer.apple.com/library/ios/documentation/Photos/Reference/PHAssetChangeRequest_Class/index.html#//apple_ref/occ/cl/PHAssetChangeRequest).
 You can then modify the creation date, the asset's location and whether or not it should be hidden and considered a user's favorite.
 Additionally, you can delete the asset from the user's library.

 Similarly, to modify asset collections or collection lists, create a [`PHAssetCollectionChangeRequest`](https://developer.apple.com/library/ios/documentation/Photos/Reference/PHAssetCollectionChangeRequest_Class/index.html#//apple_ref/occ/cl/PHAssetCollectionChangeRequest) or a [`PHCollectionListChangeRequest`](https://developer.apple.com/library/ios/documentation/Photos/Reference/PHCollectionListChangeRequest_Class/index.html#//apple_ref/occ/cl/PHCollectionListChangeRequest).
 You can then modify the collection title, add or remove members of the collection, or delete the collection altogether.

-**Note that before your changes are committed to the user's library, an alert might be shown to acquire explicit authorization from the user.**
+Note that before your changes are committed to the user's library, an alert might be shown to acquire explicit authorization from the user.

 ###Creating New Objects
 Creating new assets is done similarly to changing existing assets.
 Just use the appropriate `creationRequestForAssetFromXXX(...)` factory method when creating the change request and pass the asset image data (or a URL) into it.
 If you need to make additional changes related to the newly created asset, you can use the creation change request's `placeholderForCreatedAsset` property.
 It returns a placeholder which can be used in lieu of a reference to a "real" `PHAsset`.